5 Ways to Sneak Veggies into Family Meals

 Pictured Recipe: Barbecue Chicken Pizza

 Who doesn't love pizza?
 When you're making Barbecue Chicken Pizza, trying mixing in shredded zucchini with your barbecue sauce.
-Or for Pepperoni Pizza, make already lycopene-rich tomato sauce even healthier, by stirring in canned unseasoned pumpkin puree.
+Or for Pepperoni Pizza, make already lycopene-rich tomato sauce even healthier by stirring in canned unseasoned pumpkin puree.
 It adds fiber and beta carotene, but has a mild flavor and creamy texture.
 One cup of pumpkin puree stirred into 1/2 cup pizza sauce is enough to top 1 pound of pizza dough.

 Pictured Recipe: Chocolate Zucchini Brownies

 Ok, we're not suggesting that you get all of your veggie servings with a side of sweet, but if you're struggling to get your family to eat their vegetables, then a secret boost of zucchini in that brownie won't hurt.
+Check out these other 9 Vegetables You Can Eat as Dessert.